MLH-Fellowship/pod-3.1.3-portfolio/README.md

 ## Development

-If you want to test it locally or add some new features, run the below commands.
-Make sure to have Ruby and Bundler installed.
+If you want to test it locally or add some new features, run the commands below.
+Make sure to have [Ruby](https://www.ruby-lang.org/en/downloads/ "Ruby Installation") and Bundler (**gem install bundler**) installed.

 ```
 bundle install --path vendor/bundle